sprstays/SNVaultIntegration/README.md

 Set the JDBC oracle url with custom format jdbc:customoracle: or depending on how you configured in the JAVA class.

-Create a new format choice eg.Prox Driver with value 'com.snresolver.ProxySQLDriver ' in datasource record which can be set at datasource level.
+Create a new format choice eg.Proxy Driver with value 'com.snresolver.ProxySQLDriver ' in datasource record which can be set at datasource level.

 Ensure the vault agent url is updated in JAVA class or use mid server properties.